aijose/CarND-Advanced-Lane-Lines/project_report.md

 Once the topview is obtained, the lane lines need to be identified.
 To do this, a histogram of is generated, which sums the white pixels in the y-direction for each x-location in the image.
-The two peaks in the histogram may be assumed to be close to the location of the two lane lines.
+The two peaks in the histogram may be assumed to be close to the location of the base of the two lane lines.
 The lane pixels are analyzed by using rectangular windows which are placed where we expect the lane lines to be present.
-In the present work, 9 windows were staked one on top of the other to track the lane lines along the image.
+In the present work, 9 windows were stacked one on top of the other to track the lane lines along the image.

 The first window is placed at the bottom of the image with its center at the